typelevel/doobie/doc/src/main/tut/04-Selecting.md

 ### YOLO Mode

-The API we have seen so far is pretty expressive, but it's tiresome to keep saying `transact(xa)` and doing `foreach(println)` to see what the results look like.
+The API we have seen so far is ok, but it's tiresome to keep saying `transact(xa)` and doing `foreach(println)` to see what the results look like.
 So **just for REPL exploration** there is a module of extra syntax provided on `Transactor` that you can import, and it gives you some shortcuts.

 ```tut:silent
 import xa.yolo._